 Influencer marketing (also known as influence marketing) identifies and activates trending social media personalities to promote a product or campaign across various social platforms.
 Influencers are enlisted for their unique ability to endorse brands to targeted audiences, while remaining true to their unique voice and story.
 It is a beneficial partnership for brands looking to attract and retain new customers through a trusted, authentic source.

-Influencer marketing is on the rise, with over half of marketers in the U.S. planning to increase their budgets for influencer-focused campaigns in 2017, per a recent poll.
-The same report concluded that over 70% of U.S. marketers found influencer partnerships the most effective marketing approach in 2016.
+Influencer marketing is on the rise, with over half of marketers in the U.S. planning to increase their budgets for influencer-focused campaigns this year, per a recent poll.
+The same report concluded that over 70% of U.S. marketers found influencer partnerships the most effective marketing approach and the trend has continued exponentially into recent years.

 Iconix, parent company of Joe Boxer, approached HYPR looking to create an organic conversation on social media surrounding their 2016 holiday apparel line at Kmart.
 More specifically, Iconix wanted to target consumers age 13-25 with strong levels of interest and engagement on the topic of fashion via a series of social media posts from a network of prolific fashion influencers.